waikyjung/html-link-in-bio/README.md

-# static-html-template
+# html-link-in-bio

+## Description
-Use this template to create static HTML websites and deploy them on Render.
+This is a static HTML website and was deployed in Render.